 Use social media for more

-Hopefully by now you’re getting the idea that social media platforms are for more than brand- and awareness-building.
+Hopefully, by now you’re getting the idea that social media platforms are for more than brand- and awareness-building.
 Social media platforms think so too.
 Platforms have upped their game with various options to help merchants increase conversions – directly on the platforms themselves.
-For example:
+Here’s a brief overview of the eCommerce tools merchants can leverage on social media channels:

-- Facebook Shop enables brands to post a variety of content, including products, curated collections and branded posts.
+Facebook Shop enables brands to post a variety of content, including products, curated collections, and branded posts, and for consumers to buy within the app.
 These products and product recommendations show up in users’ feeds based on their behavior.
-Facebook also piloted Facebook Live Shopping Fridays (livestream shopping) in 2021 with a handful of apparel, cosmetic and skincare brands.
+Although Facebook piloted Facebook Live Shopping Fridays (livestream shopping) in 2021 with a handful of apparel, cosmetic and skincare brands, they have since sunsetted this livestream shopping offering.

-- Instagram Shop is similar to Facebook Shop and allows brands to serve up personalized recommendations based on the brands users follow.
+Instagram Shop is similar to Facebook Shop and allows brands to serve up personalized recommendations based on the brands users follow and for consumers to buy directly on Instagram.

 How Shopify supports social commerce